MAlazhariy/MAlazhariy/README.md

 - Get rewarded by the manager for understanding project requirements, quickly implementing key features, and delivering them under pressure within a week.
 - Continuous customer support for 6 months, dealing with tasks efficiently on Notion, and testing them before deploying with direct cooperation with back-end developers which led to client appreciation for the work provided and prompt response.
-- Unit testing implemented for the exam functionality to ensure code accuracy.
+- Unit testing was implemented for exam functionality to ensure code accuracy.

 [<img src="https://upload.wikimedia.org/wikipedia/commons/3/3c/Download_on_the_App_Store_Badge.svg" alt="Get app" width="150"/>](https://apps.apple.com/us/app/%D9%85%D8%B1%D9%83%D8%B2-%D8%A7%D9%84%D8%AC%D8%B1%D8%A7%D9%8A%D8%AD%D9%8A/id1660452286)